PackJC/gebsfish/README.md

 ## Monetization
 You are hereby given monetization approval under the conditions that you follow the DayZ Server Monetization agreement and have obtained permission from Bohemia.
 Read more here https://www.bohemia.net/monetization

+## Donations
+We accept donations at https://www.paypal.com/paypalme/packjc every dollar counts and we greatly appreciate any contributions!

 ### Copyright © Smoky Mountain Software 2022-2025